Coexisting Tayler instability-driven dynamos in radiative zones: New dynamo solution and its impacts on stellar physics: Conclusions

 A surprising result that was not predicted by previous analytical studies is the bistability of two dynamos.
-This situation was also presented by~\citet{barrere2023}, who reported a bistability between two Tayler-Spruit dynamos differing from the intensity and the equatorial symmetry of the generated fields: strong and dipolar on the one hand, and weak and hemispherical on the other hand. \citet{barrere2024b} shows that the hemispherical solution quickly disappears as the magnetic field branches off to the strong solution for $\overline{\Omega}/N\lesssim 4$.
-However, here, the magnetic field does not seem to branch off to the polar branch when the equatorial solution cannot be maintained ($\overline{\Omega}/N\lesssim 0.125$).
-Since both dynamos were obtained using two initial poloidal magnetic fields with opposite equatorial symmetries, a parametric study varying the ratio of between the energies associated to the initial symmetric and antisymmetric components of the poloidal field could enable the investigation of the transition between both branches.
-The breaking of the flow equatorial symmetry could also play a role in the transition and magnetic reversals could also emerge, as observed for the Tayler-Spruit dynamo with $q>0$~\citep{barrere2024b} and convective flows~\citep{gissinger2012}.
+This situation was also presented by~\citet{barrere2023}, who reported a bistability between two Tayler-Spruit dynamos differing from the intensity and the equatorial symmetry of the generated fields: strong and dipolar on the one hand, and weak and hemispherical on the other hand. \citet{barrere2026a} shows that the latter dynamo quickly disappears as the magnetic field branches off to the strong dynamo for $\overline{\Omega}/N\lesssim 4$.
+However, here, the magnetic field does not seem to branch off to the polar dynamo when the equatorial dynamo cannot be maintained ($\overline{\Omega}/N\lesssim 0.125$).
+Since both dynamos were obtained using initial poloidal magnetic fields with opposite equatorial symmetries, a parametric study varying the ratio of between the energies associated to the initial symmetric and antisymmetric components of the poloidal field could enable the investigation of the transition between both dynamos.
+The breaking of the flow equatorial symmetry could also play a role in the transition, and magnetic reversals could also emerge, as observed for the Tayler-Spruit dynamo with $q>0$~\citep{barrere2026a} and convective flows~\citep{gissinger2012}.